1960 Quarter Value Checker: Errors List, “D” & No Mint Mark Worth

 Key Features of the 1960 Quarter

-The US Mint started producing Washington quarters in 1932, only three years after the Great Depression started.
-Despite the hard times, Americans deserved to celebrate the 200th anniversary of their first President’s birth in an appropriate way.
+The US Mint started producing Washington quarters in 1932, only three years after the Great Depression began.
+Despite the economic hardship, Americans still celebrated the 200th anniversary of their first President’s birth with a new coin design.

 The Obverse of the 1960 Washington Quarter

-John Flanagan created the original quarter version with inscriptions including IN GOD WE TRUST on the left, LIBERTY on the top, and 1960 below the bust.
-You can also notice the letters JF on the neck truncation, representing the artist’s initials.
+Inscriptions on the obverse include IN GOD WE TRUST on the left side of the portrait, LIBERTY across the top, and the date 1960 below the bust.
+You can also notice the small letters JF on the neck truncation, representing John Flanagan’s initials.

 The Reverse of the 1960 Washington Quarter